- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Goals for Improvement

 Below, I am presenting you with a few possible positive, reachable goals for improving the quality and safety of our care setting, as we are a city hospital.
+This is necessary to improve interprofessional relations between the teams and the patients and establish measures to help boost patient satisfaction rates.
+(Lotfi et al., 2019).
 Nursing, medical doctor, and pharmacist employees’ training standards boost care results.
-As stated in recent research, it was revealed that various simulation sessions allowed the validation, taxonomy, and staff training through the fast dissemination of substantive derived from previous sessions with all employees across the firm (Foong et al., 2020).

 Lower the Acquired development at a healthcare facility infection rates by applying evidence-based best practice measures, such as increasing compliance with hand hygiene, enhancing cleaning and tidiness of healthcare facility environments, and enforcing antimicrobial stewardship programs (Gidey et al., p.
 312, 2023).

-Promoting valorised cultural care, diverse staff hiring, and community organisation collaboration to modify factors that affect health to support the cultural competence plan and decrease health inequalities.
+Promoting valorized cultural care, diverse staff hiring, and community organization collaboration to modify factors that affect health to support the cultural competence plan and decrease health inequalities.
 Healthcare facilities could develop and implement various patient communication plans to enhance patient understanding and participation in treatment.
-This may involve providing the patients with handouts, translating to known local languages where necessary, and using small, understandable words to explain some medical concepts.
-Therefore, hospitals should use safety measures in pharmacology, including bar codes and alerts on drug interactions, to reduce the chance of prescription errors.
-They may also influence patient and healthcare professional behaviour and knowledge regarding safe drug consumption.

-This may be achieved by hospitals making easy access to their services by offering telemedicine services, increasing the number of hours they operate, and reducing the time it takes to schedule an appointment.
 This may improve the quality of service delivery and the patient’s results, thus enhancing patient satisfaction.
 Ensure hospitals develop discharge and patient education programs to prevent readmissions.
 Information may also be used to track readmission concerns and identify areas of high concern.

 Here are some policies, procedures, or practices for addressing staffing shortages in healthcare environments: Talent management and Staff training and development are two methods.